Stoic Decision-Making Under Pressure: 5 Ancient Habits for Entrepreneurs

 Their techniques weren't academic theory.
 They were battle-tested survival tools.

-🧠 What Modern Science Says:
+🧠 What Modern Science Says About Decision-Making Under Pressure

-• Strategic pauses improve decision quality by 40% (PNAS study)
+• Strategic pauses improve decision quality significantly.

 If it's good enough for billionaires facing public meltdowns, it's good enough for your startup crisis.

-The 5 Stoic Decision-Making Weapons
+The 5 Stoic Decision-Making Weapons for Founders

 1The 10-10-10 Perspective Shift (Marcus Aurelius' Time Vision)